Paul returns, Suns hold on for 112-110 win over Grizzlies

-The Suns have been hit hard by injuries over the past couple months.
-Now the team is starting to get its best players back, but the chemistry is a work in progress.
-Paul believes the adversity will help in the long run.

-”We’ve just got to build confidence,” Paul said. ”Over the past few years, that’s when we’ve been at our best, the last four or five minutes of the game.
-You build that confidence by being put in those situations.”

-The Suns grabbed a 32-18 lead by the end of the first quarter and led 72-43 with about eight minutes remaining in the third quarter.
+The Suns had to hold on in the final minutes after dominating most of the night.
+They jumped to a 32-18 lead by the end of the first quarter and led by 29 points at one point during the third quarter.

+Memphis pulled within 107-101 with 2:21 remaining, but Cam Johnson responded with a made jumper while being fouled.
+He completed the three-point play with a free throw to help the Suns briefly regain control.

-The Grizzlies continued to chip away and Desmond Bane’s free throws cut the margin to 110-106 with a little less than a minute left.
+The Grizzlies had one more run remaining.
+Desmond Bane’s free throws cut the margin to 110-106 with 58.8 seconds left.
 After a Phoenix turnover, Ja Morant was fouled and made two more free throws to cut it to 110-108 with 28.6 seconds remaining.

 Phoenix forward Dario Saric hit two free throws after being fouled on the ensuing possession and the Grizzlies finally ran out of time.